Add or Append Element to List in R?

-To add or append an element to the list in R use append() function.
+To add or append an element to the list in R use the append() function.
 This function takes 3 parameters input list, the string or list you wanted to append, and position.

-# Quick examples
+# Quick examples of appending element to list

-# Using R base append()
+# Example 1: Using R base append()

 li = list('java','python')